ibm-cloud-docs/vmwaresolutions/archiref/vcscar/vcscar-syscontext.md

 ![System context](../../images/vcscar-system-context.svg "System context"){: caption="Figure 1.
 System context" caption-side="bottom"}

 The following are the core components of system context:
-- vCenter Server – VMware vCenter Server on {{site.data.keyword.cloud_notm}} is an {{site.data.keyword.cloud_notm}} for VMware Services instance that is the target for migrated virtual machines (VMs) from the on-premises environment.
+- vCenter Server – VMware vCenter Server is an {{site.data.keyword.cloud}} for VMware Services instance that is the target for migrated virtual machines (VMs) from the on-premises environment.
 Together with the on-premises Virtualization it is a hybrid environment and allow VMs to move from one environment to the other.
 - {{site.data.keyword.icpfull_notm}} - {{site.data.keyword.icpfull_notm}} is an application platform for developing and managing containerized applications.
 The {{site.data.keyword.icpfull_notm}} environment is an integrated environment that includes the container orchestrator Kubernetes, a private image repository, a management console, monitoring frameworks and a graphical user interface, which provides a centralized location from where you can deploy, manage, monitor, and scale applications.
 - {{site.data.keyword.cloud_notm}} Automation Manager – CAM is an enterprise-ready infrastructure as code platform that provides a single pane of glass to provision VM-based workloads alongside Kubernetes based workloads, the automation of workloads provisioning, whether VM or containers and their infrastructure prerequisites.
 - Watson – Watson is IBM’s artificial intelligence and cognitive solutions platform.